Clicky

 Placement & What To Avoid

-Where you place the speakers is important.
+Where you place them is important.
 You must keep the wind in consideration when riding.
-So placing the speakers behind you facing forward does not work as the faster you go, the harder the speakers will have to work and the quieter the music will be.
+So placing them behind you facing forward does not work as the faster you go, the harder the speakers will have to work and the quieter the music will be.

 I see people buy ATV speaker tubes and mount them behind them facing forward and the only thing holding it on his some straps.
 Don’t do that.
-The straps won’t hold for long with all the wave jumping, and the music gets muffled because the speakers are facing forward and when you go over 40mph you can’t hear the music.
+The straps won’t hold for long with all the wave jumping, and the music gets muffled because the speaker are facing forward, and when you go over 40mph you can’t hear the music.

 Cool Installs

-Here is a list of some of the coolest jet ski speaker installs I’ve seen.
+Here is a list of some of the coolest PWC speaker installs I’ve seen.

 1. What are your thoughts on Sea-Doo’s vs. Yamaha’s speakers?
 I was leaning towards getting them factory so as not to have to load/unload/charge them, but your point about taking them off when beached is interesting.